 CONSIDERATIONS FOR SANCTIONING:

-The full range of sanctions under CRR 600.030 is available for imposition for each violation of policy.
+The full range of sanctions under CRR 600.030 is available for imposition for each violation of policy for Hearing Panel Resolutions.
+For Administrative Resolution, see exceptions below.

 More egregious violations should receive more severe sanctions, while less egregious violations should receive less severe sanctions, within the range of sanctions.